abisola-joy/Intelligent-Service-Recommendation-Engine/README.md

 # Intelligent Service Recommendation Engine

 ## Overview
 This repository contains the source code for an Intelligent Service Recommendation Engine, which provides recommendations for users based on their preferences and interactions with the system.
-The recommendation engine employs various similarity measures and collaborative filtering techniques to generate personalized recommendations.
+The recommendation engine employs various similarity measures and collaborative filtering techniques to generate personalised recommendations.
 (this was an assessment that needed to be done without any libraries imported)

 ## Features
 - **User Interface:** Provides an interactive interface for users to browse recommendations, view book details, and explore different similarity measures.
-- **Data Loading:** Loads book and user data from CSV files, allowing users to analyze ratings and generate recommendations.
+- **Data Loading:** Loads book and user data from CSV files, allowing users to analyse ratings and generate recommendations.
 - **Similarity Measures:** Implements different similarity measures such as Pearson correlation coefficient, cosine similarity, and Minkowski distance to calculate similarities between users or books.
-- **Recommendation Generation:** Generates personalized recommendations for users based on their preferences and interactions with the system.
+- **Recommendation Generation:** Generates personalised recommendations for users based on their preferences and interactions with the system.
 - **Error Handling:** Includes robust error handling to gracefully handle missing or invalid data.

 ## Usage